trhacknon/trhacknon.github.io/_posts/2019-8-30-Bear-Claw.md

 ## Unmanaged DLLs / EXEs

-IF you are a more normal person, you may want to execute unmanaged DLLs and EXEs instead.
+If you are a more normal person, you may want to execute unmanaged DLLs and EXEs instead.

 Using the standard format of Windows executables, unmanaged [PE files](https://blog.kowalczyk.info/articles/pefileformat.html) are a simple unit of execution for exploits and post-exploitation payloads.
 However, their severe disadvantage is that they are designed to be run from disk by the Windows loader.
 Modern offensive tradecraft hopes to presume that all payloads are run from memory, rather than from disk.
 As such, there is a long history of tool creators crafting various means by which to load PEs from memory.
 Some people convert them to shellcode, others write PE loaders, we have done both at the same time.
 We wrote a PE loader, that is itself converted to shellcode.
 Your PE is wrapped in an encrypted Donut Module and can be loaded from memory like any other Module type.

-By default, the PE loader will execute whatever the Entry Point of your executable is.
+By default, the PE loader will execute whatever the Entry Point of your executable is (as specified by the PE headers).
 For EXEs, that is the main entry point.
 For DLLs, that would be `DLLMain` with `DLL_PROCESS_ATTACH`.
 For DLLs, you may optionally specify an exported function and pass in parameters as strings.

 *TODO: Add an image and example of this!*